LyuboPetrov94/Project-Courses/"Guess My Number!" game/readme.md

-A simple game with numbers
+A simple game with numbers.
+Only the JavaScript was implemented in the task.
+HTML and CSS were predefined